 These consolidated financial statements have been prepared on the assumption that the Company and its subsidiaries will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
 The Company has completed its mining and production facilities and is now working towards achieving and maintaining efficient production and increased positive cash flows from operations.
-Should this not be achieved, the Company will continue to be dependent on raising sufficient funds to meet operational requirements.
-At September 30, 2017, the Company has a working capital deficiency of \$15,055,756.
+At September 30, 2018, the Company has a working capital deficiency of \$2,242,850 and additional financing will be required to settle all debts as they become due and to further develop its business.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 These financial statements do not reflect adjustments that would be necessary if the going concern assumption were not appropriate.